 Rigging Manuals

 Information on rigging techniques can be found in rigging handbooks, rigging manuals, OEM publications, textbooks, and consensus standards.
+Let's cover some of the safety precautions that apply to all types of rigging equipment or operations.

 General Safety Rules